Demo of the encaustic wax process at a Christmas event. Photo by Michelle Brooks-Furnell

 Molten Imaginings

 I am an artist based in the Highlands of Scotland, primarily working in encaustic wax.
-I also hold an Honours Degree in Fine Art and also write a blog.
-I like to write about art and self-improvement and most of my art blogs can also be seen here on my website.
-I am also a competent copy writer able to write in the arts sector.
+I also hold an Honours Degree in Fine Art.

 The medium I use to paint in is hot, molten wax, as I find this best describes the fluid nature of the landscape where I live, which informs much of my art.
 I am also greatly inspired by the sea and the changing seasons.